-New SLC focuser is much like the ELs’: Pull to adjust the dioptre
+New SLC focuser is much like the ELs’: Pull to adjust the dioptre.

 Optics - Prisms

-Like the other 56mm SLC HDs and Zeiss Victory HT and larger Conquest models, these have Abbe-König prisms, different from conventional Schmidt-Pechan prisms.
+Like the other 56mm SLC HDs and Zeiss Victory HT and larger Conquest models, these have Abbe-König prisms, different from conventional Schmidt-Pechan roof prisms.
 Different how and why?
 Well, Abbe-König prisms are longer and thinner, allowing a more tapered body design.
 More significantly, Abbe-König prisms don’t require mirrors (no SWAROBRIGHTTM dielectric coatings needed) – they bend the light by total internal reflection and so transmit slightly more light as the result.
-Swarovski claim 93% transmittance with these, compared to about ~90% for the very best conventional roof designs like their EL models.
+Swarovski claim 93% transmittance for these, compared to about ~90% for the very best conventional roof designs like their EL models.

 Abbe-König prisms do make for a brighter binocular; all the brightest roof-prism binoculars I’ve tested have them.